YHDB/ZMQ-SRSRAN/README.md

 # ZMQ-SRSRAN
+Here you will only find configuration files for gNB, EPC and UE.
+As other files can be easily imported from srsRAN library.

 For any more informations or inquiries please do check srsRAN page web or their own documentation as it is regularly updated.